TheGeneGenieProject/GeneGenie.Gedcom/README.md

 # GeneGenie.Gedcom

-A C# GEDCOM library for loading, saving, working with and analysing family trees stored in the GEDCOM format.
+A .Net Standard library for loading, saving, working with and analysing family trees stored in the GEDCOM format.

 Thank you to David A Knight who developed Gedcom.Net from which this project was forked.